Solina Chau: Philanthropy

 Between September and November 2024, through her H.S.
 Chau Foundation, Chau distributed HK$3,300 (approximately US$424) cash handouts to more than 10,000 low-income individuals in Hong Kong, aiming to alleviate financial hardships during challenging times.

 Personal life

 Chau is well known for her decades long friendship with Hong Kong billionaire Li Ka-Shing, whom she met through a mutual friend in the 1990s.
 Li is 33 years her senior and is Chau's closest confidant, and the pair have backed and advised each other through many of their projects.
 Chau has been seen kneeling down in public to tie Li's shoelaces and hold his umbrella in the rain.
 Chau has compared their relationship to that of Sancho Panza and Don Quixote.

+In March 2026, Chau and Li were reported as appearing in the Epstein list.
+The two had been in contact with Ian Osborne, who served as a liaison to Jeffrey Epstein and emailed him regarding investing in the Hedosophia capital fund.

+Legal issues

-In 2012, Chau sued Hong Kong distributor of Beijing-based Caijing under accusations of defamation, with the magazine having made claims of Chau accepting bribes from a mainland government official.
+In 2012, Chau sued the Hong Kong-based distributor of Beijing-based Caijing under accusations of defamation after the magazine claimed Chau had accepted bribes from a mainland government official to fast track a construction project.
 Mainland courts ruled in December 2012 that Beijin Caijing Magazine Limited was liable for defamation and ordered the company to publish an apology.
 Chau's camp accepted these terms.